How to make friends at university

 That way, you'll be able to introduce yourself to people as they come and go, and you could even set up a study group with other students.
 It's way more fun than studying on your own, anyway.

-15. Find the right societies
+Find the right societies

 There's a perception that societies involve horrendous initiations and excessive drinking.
 But in reality, this is only true for a tiny fraction of them.
 Uni societies are actually a great way to make friends if you don't drink.

-16. Ask for a quiet flat in halls
+Ask for a quiet flat in halls

 If you want to move away from home and live in halls, you can enquire with your university about designated 'Quiet Flats'.
-These are flats for those who aren't really interested in all the drinking and nights out which freshers' week often entails.
+These are flats for those who aren't really interested in all the drinking and nights out that freshers' week often entails.

-17. Organise day trips
+Organise day trips

-There are loads of great ways to make friends at university that don't involve nights out – you just might need to be a bit more proactive in organising them.
+There are loads of ways to make friends at university that don't involve nights out – you just might need to be a bit more proactive in organising them.

 Do some research into fun (and cheap) activities you can do in the local area and plan a day out with some people from your course or halls.
 They'll probably appreciate you taking the lead and organising something a bit different.